Cities Transition Summit

 About Transition Summits

-The Transition Summits are a collection of high-level, 2-day virtual gatherings with each focussing on a specific sector transition: Hydrogen, Industry, Transport and Energy.
+The Transition Summits are a collection of high-level, 2-day virtual gatherings with each focussing on a specific sector transition: Hydrogen, Industry, Transport, Energy and Cities.

 The Summits bring together key stakeholders driving sustainable and net-zero transition from policy and regulation to innovation, technology and investment.
 This is the ideal platform for investors, project developers, policy makers and innovators to share insights and expertise on key transition trends and opportunities.